Setophaga americana

 Arrival is early, typical of the southern warbler species which breed in Nebraska.
 There appears to be a small movement up the Missouri River Valley in spring; Northern Parula is a rare migrant in eastern South Dakota (Tallman et al 2002).

-There are as many as 23 reports in the Panhandle; these are in the period 21 Apr- 3 Jun.
+There are numerous reports in the Panhandle; these are in the period 21 Apr- 3 Jun.

 - High counts: 20-25 at Fontenelle Forest, Sarpy Co 1 May 2008, 20 at Indian Cave SP, Nemaha and Richardson Cos 30 Apr 2011, 17 at Fontenelle Forest 23 Apr 2009, 17 there 29 Apr 2010, and 17 at Indian Cave SP 1 May 2015.

-Summer: Northern Parula is a low-density summer resident in large forest tracts in the Missouri River Valley, north occasionally to Thurston Co; it occurs primarily in riparian forests, but uses a relatively broad range of woodland types for breeding (Moldenhauer and Regelski 2020) and regularly occurs in upland areas, especially at Indian Cave SP.
+Summer: Northern Parula is a low-density summer resident in large forest tracts in the Missouri River Valley, north occasionally to Thurston Co; it occurs primarily in riparian forests, but uses a relatively broad range of woodland types for breeding (Moldenhauer and Regelski 2020) and often occurs in upland areas, especially at Indian Cave SP.
+Northern Parula has been reported regularly since the 1960s, mostly from southeast Washington Co south, although it was first reported as far north as Thurston Co 13 Jun 1998 and nested there in 2006, when a pair was incubating eggs 13 Jun (Huser, Probst; Mollhoff 2022).
+Its range extends west along the Platte River only to Schramm Park SRA, Sarpy Co, where there are several reports.

 BBS data 1966-2013 (Sauer et al 2017) show this species increasing in eastern Kansas and extreme southeast Nebraska at >1.5% per year.

-Away from the Missouri River Valley locations, there are reports in the southeast in southwest Richardson Co and southern Gage Co, the latter at Barneston 30 Jun 2010.
+Away from the Missouri River Valley locations, there are reports in the southeast in Gage, Jefferson, and Lancaster Cos.
+In Gage Co, reports are 30 Jun 2010 at Barneston and of 1-2 at two locations at Beatrice 8-29 Jun 2024.
 Singles were in Jefferson Co 3 Jun 2007 and at Fairbury City Park, Jefferson Co 5 Jun and 3 Jul 2021.
-One was recorded in Lincoln, Lancaster Co 11 Jun 2022.
+One was recorded in Lincoln, Lancaster Co 11 Jun 2022, and there have been consistent reports from the Wilderness Park location at 1st & Calvert St., Lancaster Co since 1999 (Moni Usasz, personal communication).

-The only summer records farther west are of a singing male at Chadron, Dawes Co 5 Jun 1979 (Rosche 1982), one at Ash Hollow SHP, Garden Co 26 Jun 2010, and three in McCook, Red Willow Co 6 Jun.
-Some of these reports, especially in early Jun and late Jul, may be of migrants.
+The only summer records farther west are of a singing male at Chadron, Dawes Co 5 Jun 1979 (Rosche 1982), three in McCook, Red Willow Co 6 Jun (no year given), 10 Jun 2011 Chase Co, 17 Jun (female) and 29 Jun-1 Jul (singing male) at separate locations at Lakes McConaughy and Ogallala, Keith Co, and 26 Jun 2010 Ash Hollow SHP, Garden Co.
+Some of these reports, especially in early Jun, may be of migrants.

 - Breeding phenology: